 Difference between Acquiring Banks and Issuing Banks

 What is an acquiring bank, and what is its role in the eCommerce payment process?
 Furthermore, you might also want to know more about its counterpart, the issuing bank.
+Understanding the differences between acquiring banks and issuing banks is important for merchants.
 So, read on to learn more about the biggest players in eCommerce, including the biggest card networks Visa, MasterCard, Discover, and American Express.

 What is an Acquiring Bank?

 An acquiring bank is the merchant account provider and processor of card transactions on behalf of the merchant.
 The acquirer, as it is commonly called, provides businesses with a merchant account, where all their revenues are deposited.
 The acquirers work with payment processors in offering the technologies and payment methods needed to process online transactions.
 This works for merchants with either a physical store, an online store, or both.